Last updated: July 1, 2026

 - Old blog content linking to expired offers

-- Service page updates without updating navigation
+- Service page updates that never updated the navigation

-- Products removed without updated redirects
+- Products removed without a redirect in place

 Quick fix: